yanghengtang/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The given patient is invalid.
+MediConnect detects that the given patient is invalid.
     * 1a1.
 MediConnect shows an error message.
-    * 1a2 MediConnect requests for the correct input
+    * 1a2.
+MediConnect requests for the correct input

       Use case resumes at step 1

-* 2a.
-The list is empty.
+* 1b.
+MediConnect detects that the list is empty.

      Use case ends.
 * 3a.
-The given index is invalid.
+MediConnect detects that the given index is invalid.
     * 3a1.
 MediConnect shows an error message.

       Use case resumes at step 2